-Exploration of methods and materials pertaining to teaching elementary mathematics and science in inclusive settings.
+Exploration of methods and materials pertaining teaching elementary to mathematics and science in inclusive settings.
 National curriculum standards are examined as well as Common Core and New York State Learning Standards: students analyze strategies for assessment and methods of enrichment and remediation in both subjects.
-Taken concurrently with EDUC 315, 329 and 341.
+Taken concurrently with EDUC 315, 329, and 341.